konklone/cdns-to-https/README.md

 The short of it is:

 * [... everyone? ...] supports the `<script>` redirect.
-* [... everyone? ...] that supports CORS supports the CORS redirect, as long as CORS headers are _present at redirect-time_.
+* [... everyone? ...] that supports CORS supports the CORS redirect, as long as CORS headers are present at redirect-time.

 On **Internet Explorer 6** on Windows XP SP3: